CodeThyDominus/unfold_23/README.md

 # unfold_23
 hackathon

-#Decentralized Payment Web Application
+# Web3 Wallet
-A web-based wallet application that allows users to connect their wallets, view their balances, send and receive tokens, and perform various wallet-related actions..
+A web3 based wallet application that allows users to connect their wallets, view their balances, send and receive tokens, and perform various wallet-related actions..

+# Features